Archegon/elixir_backend/docs/README_PLC_Config.md

 ## 🚨 Troubleshooting

 ### Configuration Not Loading
-- Check JSON syntax with: `python tools/config_manager.py --validate`
+- Check JSON syntax is valid
 - Ensure file path is correct
 - Check file permissions

 ### Address Not Found Errors
 - Verify the category and function names are correct
-- Use the search tool: `python tools/config_manager.py --search <address>`
 - Check for typos in the configuration file

 ### Duplicate Address Warnings
-- Run: `python tools/config_manager.py --duplicates`
+- Manually review the configuration file for duplicate addresses
 - Resolve conflicts by using unique addresses

 ### API Not Reflecting Changes